Requiring Closure Namespaces

 (def our-timer (Timer. interval))

-which we can listen to.
-Listening to events can be done with the
+events which we can listen to.
+Listening to events can be done

-function is not part of any class instance - it just exists in the
+see, this function is not part of any class instance - it just

 namespace.
 To make the